Toofty5/anagrams/README.md

 This application leverages Docker for container images and Minikube for container orchestration.

 # Single container
+This image is available on Docker Hub, and can be run as a standalone container with the below command.
 ```bash
 docker run toofty5/anagrams
 ```